US couple sue son who refuses to move out

 Michael is arguing that legally, he was not given enough notice to leave.

-Mr and Mrs Rotondo filed their case with the Onondaga County Supreme Court, near Syracuse, New York on 7 May, after months of unsuccessfully urging their son to leave.
+Mr and Mrs Rotondo filed their case with the Onondaga County Supreme Court, near Syracuse, New York, on 7 May, after months of unsuccessfully urging their son to leave.

-The would-be empty nesters' lawyer, Anthony Adorante, told Syracuse.com the couple do not know how else to get their adult son out of their house.
+The would-be empty nesters' lawyer, Anthony Adorante, told Syracuse.com the couple did not know how else to get their adult son out of their house.

 When Michael ignored the letter, his parents wrote up a proper eviction notice with the help of their lawyer.